 - User Note

 In late 2011, United Nations ESCAP and the World Bank (WB) joined hands to develop a common standard methodology for calculating comprehensive international trade costs and provide the research and policy community with a global reference.
-The resulting ESCAP-World Bank Trade Cost Database issued in December 2012 covered 178 countries.
-The current version includes data from 1995 to 2011 for over 180 countries.
+The current version includes data from 1995 to 2014 for over 180 countries.

 Asia-Pacific Trade and Investment Agreement Database - APTIAD